 2000 The Board of Trustees approves San Antonio Academy’s Strategic Plan, creating a shared vision for the school.

-The Academy’s Board of Trustees raises $3,900,000 to renovate the dormitories, and transforming them into eight new classrooms and the Bondurant Library.
+The Academy’s Board of Trustees raises $3,900,000 to renovate the dormitories and transform them into eight new classrooms and the Bondurant Library.

 2005 Student outcomes earn distinction on the national level.

-SAA receives its first-ever seven figure donations as three separate $1 million gifts are made to the endowment campaign, Honoring our Tradition…Investing in the Future.
+SAA receives its first-ever 7-figure donations as three separate $1 million gifts are made to the endowment campaign, Honoring our Tradition…Investing in the Future.

 2007 The Board of Trustees raises more than $9 million of new endowment funds, increasing San Antonio Academy’s endowment from $5.7 million to $13.6 million with pledges that will carry it to $15 million within five years.